 A Claims Representative (CR) works in the District Office and assists individuals in establishing entitlement to disability under the Social Security SSDI and SSI programs of benefits.
 The CR has contact with the public either in face-to-face interviews or by telephone.
-These contacts allow the Claims Representative to obtain, clarify and verify information which will be used to analyze disability claims and make decisions regarding entitlement to benefits.
+These contacts allow the Claims Representative to obtain, clarify, and verify information that will be used to analyze disability claims and make decisions regarding entitlement to benefits.

 The Initial Interview/Application

 A Social Security claims rep conducts initial interviews with Social Security disability claimants.
 As stated above, the CR may do these interviews in person or by phone.
 In the initial interview, the Social Security Claims Representative will collect information on your medical sources, work history, and education background.
 Once the CR has completed the interview, the claims representative continues the initial processing on your claim.

 The claims representative will perform a preliminary eligibility check to verify your eligibility for either Social Security Disability Insurance (SSDI) or SSI.
 Your eligibility for SSDI depends on the number of years you’ve worked at a job and payed your FICA taxes.
 Your SSI eligibility does not depend on your work history, but it does depend on the amount of income and assets your household has.

 The CR will also check to see whether you have been working.
 If you have been working, the claims rep will review whether you have been working at the substantial gainful activity (SGA) level.
 If you have consistently been working at SGA, you may be disqualified from disability benefits.
 Social Security considers income over $1,040 per month (in 2013) to be SGA.